Taxes

 Another benefit is the funds in the donor-advised fund grow tax-free.
 There’s no requirement to distribute funds within a specific timeframe.
 You can also name a successor trustee to replace you in case you die before all the funds are distributed to charities.
 This allows a family to establish a legacy of charitable giving which can continue for generations.

 Establishing a donor-advised fund is beneficial for people who want to make a large donation in one year but may not know what charities they ultimately wish to receive the donation.
-A donor-advised fund may be a great strategy in a year when your income is higher than usual.
+A donor-advised fund may be a strategy to consider in a year when your income is higher than usual.

 Donor-Advised Fund Example

 Bob and Sally Jones are charitable people.
 At the end of the year, Bob will receive a severance payout of $135,000.
 Bob is retiring, so their income will be much lower in the future.
 Bob and Sally would like to get a sizable charitable deduction this year to help offset the taxes due on the payout.
 However, they don’t want to give it all to charity this year.
-A donor-advised fund is a perfect option for them.
+A donor-advised fund is an option they may want to consider.
 Typically, they give $12,600 per year to charity, which results in them taking the standard deduction and receiving no tax benefit for their charitable giving.

 This year, they decide they would like to contribute $75,600 to a donor-advised fund.
 These funds will be used over the next six years to satisfy their charitable bequests.
 By utilizing this charitable giving strategy, they save $14,475 on their federal taxes as they can itemize their deductions this year rather than taking the standard deduction.